AshleyDawson/cookiepolicy/README.md

-cookiepolicy
+CookiePolicy
 ============

-jQuery plugin to implement an EU implied cookie concent message box
+A jQuery plugin to implement an EU implied cookie concent message box